eonist/eonist.github.io/_posts/2019-05-02-UI-testing-in-iOS.md

 ```

 ## Pro's:
-- Great way to make Unit-tests that matters.
+- Great way to make tests that matters.
 Ensuring QA on every release.
 - QA teams can do more high-level tasks, when low level QA tasks are automated.

 ## Con's
-- Careful to not go overboard by testing everything, as that will make the app harder to develop on later
+- Careful to not go overboard by testing everything, as that will make the app harder to develop on later.

 ## Resources:
 - A basic run-through of UI-testing: [https://medium.com/exploring-ios/an-introduction-to-ui-testing-on-ios-697526fa0fa9](https://medium.com/exploring-ios/an-introduction-to-ui-testing-on-ios-697526fa0fa9)